-I then took a walk on the local river trail that stretched about four miles along the Tamega River.
+I then took a walk on the local river trail that stretched about four miles along and across the Tamega River.

 For dinner, we went to a local place called Lusitana.
 My wife got tripe and I got the cod (again).
 Neither of us were too thrilled with our dinner as I recall, but as usual, the local wine was both cheap and good.

 Breakfast at the Casa da Calcada was fantastic.
 There is a huge buffet (considering the small number of rooms) plus made to order eggs available.
 Espresso-based drinks can be ordered from the waitstaff.
 Interestingly, the breakfast is served in the Michelin-starred restaurant’s dining room.

 On our anniversary, we had a full day tour of the Douro Valley that I will discuss in detail in a separate post.
 After our tour, I explored the hotel a bit and took some pictures of the pool area and vineyard.

 The staff at the hotel were all very friendly and helpful without being overbearing.
 I found out from our tour guide that the hotel is about to undergo a significant renovation starting early in 2023.
 Existing rooms will be modernized, and some additional rooms will be built.
 So, if you want to book the Casa da Calcada in its current form, do so before the end of the year.
 Otherwise, it may lose a bit of its charm, although I’m sure they will keep most of the character intact.

 We were glad we stayed here rather than Regua or Pinhao or a winery hotel in the Douro Valley.
 We still got to explore that area on our tour and we got to experience the quaint charm of Amarante as well.
 In addition, we used a $300 Capital One credit to offset much of the cost.